akshayprasad/gulp/README.md

 - **Gulp** is a tool that helps you out with several tasks when it comes to web development.
 It's often used to do front end tasks like:

     - Reloading the browser automatically whenever a file is saved
     - Using preprocessors like Sass or LESS
     - Optimizing assets like CSS, JavaScript, and images for production

- **if you're interested in finding out more**
+ **if you're interested in finding other Task runners**
  - [Brunch](http://brunch.io/) - solving real problems instead of messing around with the glue.
  - [gruntjs](http://gruntjs.com/) - The JavaScript Task Runner.
  - [broccoli](https://github.com/broccolijs/broccoli) - Browser compilation library – an asset pipeline for applications that run in the browser